SymfonyCasts/design-patterns/sfcasts/factory.md

 ```

 But, it comes with a downside.
 You lose type safety because any string can be sent as the type.
-Luckily that can be solved with a good test suite, or transform the string to an `enum`.
+But, luckily that can be solved with a good test suite, or you can transform the string into an `enum`.
-Another problem is that it's harder to have different constructor arguments for each type.
+Another problem is that it's not easy to have different constructor arguments on each type.

 ## Abstract Factory

-Ok, the last variant we'll talk about is the "Abstract Factory".
+And the last variant we'll talk about is the "Abstract Factory".
 In this approach you have
 multiple factories implementing the same interface, and each concrete factory creates a family of objects.
-In our weapons example, we could group the weapons based on the material they are made of,
+In our weapons example, we could group weapons based on the material they are made of,
 like steel, silver, etc. and each factory would create weapons of *only* that material.
-Depending on the application you can choose what factory will be used based on some config, or
-change it at runtime.
-In our game, we could change the weapons factory whenever
-the game level changes, that would make it more exciting!

 ```php
 class SteelWeaponFactory implements WeaponFactoryInterface